micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-31-rashi_en.md

 ### passuk 12

 ### passuk 13
-<b>Moshe and Elozor the Kohen went out.</b> Because they saw the Israelite youths going out to seize some of the plunder.
+<b>Moshe and Elozor the kohein went out.</b> Because they saw the Israelite youths going out to seize some of the plunder.

 ### passuk 14
 <b>Moshe was angry with the commanders of the army.</b> Who were appointed over the army.
 This teaches that the entire corruption of the generation is attributed to the great men, since they have the power to rebuke.